thomas-fossati/draft-kat/draft-bft-rats-kat.md

 Security-sensitive functionality, like attestation, has to be placed into the trusted computing base.
-Since the trusted computing base itself may support different isolation layers, the design allows platform attestation to be separated from key attestation whereby platform attestation requires is more privileged than the key attestation code.
+Since the trusted computing base itself may support different isolation layers, the design allows platform attestation to be separated from key attestation whereby platform attestation requires more privilege than the key attestation code.
 Cryptographic services, used by key attestation and by platform attestation, are separated although not shown in the figure.